tartley/missile-commander/README.md

   to generate warnings if they are not configured.
 * Can we have a linear chain of dependencies, not a tangled web?

+* Add a text node so I can figure out if scale.y=-1 is a disaster

 * consistent angle representation, remove all the +/-PI/2 offsets.
 * Consider using TAU